waveform-computing/oxitopped/docs/install.rst

 Installation
 ============

-oxitopdump is distributed in several formats.
+oxitopped is distributed in several formats.
 The following sections detail installation on a variety of platforms.